1 BACKGROUND

 The financial statements have been prepared under historical cost convention on accrual basis of accounting, in accordance with the accounting principles generally accepted in India (GAAP) and in compliance with the Accounting Standards notified by the Central Government of India under Section 133 of the Companies Act, 2013, read with Companies (Accounting Standards) Rules, 2014 and the provisions of the Act.

-Accounting policies not specifically referred to otherwise are consistent and in accordance with Generally Accepted Accounting Principles.
+Accounting policies not specifically referred to otherwise are consistent and in accordance with Generally Accepted Accounting Principles. b Revenue Recognition

-Revenue is recognized to the extent it is probable that the economic benefits will flow to the company and the revenue can be reliably measured.
+Revenue is recognized to the extent it is probable that the economic benefits will flow to the Company and the revenue can be reliably measured.

 Revenue is recognised as and when the relevant episodes of the approved Content are delivered to, and ready for telecast by, the Television and/or OTT Channels.

-Interest is accounted on accrual basis.
+Interest is accounted on accrual basis. c Use of Estimates

 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities on the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-Differences between the actual results and estimates are recognized in the period in which the results are known / materialized.
+Differences between the actual results and estimates are recognized in the period in which the results are known / materialized. d Property Plant and Equipment

-Depreciation has been provided on the basis of Useful Life as given in Schedule II of the Companies Act, 2013.
+Fixed assets are stated at cost inclusive of incidental expenses less accumulated depreciation and impairment loss, if any.
+Depreciation has been provided on the basis of Useful Life as given in Schedule II of the Companies Act, 2013. e Taxes on Income

 Tax on income for the current period is determined on the basis of taxable income and tax credits computed in accordance with the provisions of the Income Tax Act, 1961.